OCR-D/spec/mets.md

 The information is documented in the `<dmdSec>` area.

-### Example 1, the recommending notation for font information in METS
+### Example 1, the recommended notation for font information in METS
 ```xml
 <dmdSec ID="dmd001">
   <mdWrap MIMETYPE="text/XML" MDTYPE="PAGEXML" LABEL="PAGE XML">